thehamiltonlab/thehamiltonlab.github.io/research/index.md

 ### Outreach

 As a member of the Chickasaw Nation of Oklahoma, I have a personal investment to engage and mentor fellow Native American students.
 The inclusion of underrepresented groups in biology, is essential to enhancing scientific literacy in the United States.
 I recently created a program involving middle school and high school students from the Chickasaw Nation of Oklahoma to engage them into modern biological research.
 This program uses the exciting bat-moth evolutionary arms race to get students into nature, collect specimens, and teaches them how to participate in DNA extraction and high-throughput sequencing with an Oxford Nanopore MinION, while also learning coding.
 Students take the assembled sequences, identify the CO1 barcode, and use BOLD to identify the species they have collected.
 I am now working to adapt this approach for STEM education in Idaho, in particular our native tribes.

+Here in Idaho, I work with the tribes to provide opportunities for the next generation to access and develop the skills and knowledge they deem necessary for strengthening Tribal sovereignty and self-determination.

 <br>